 I’ve worked with many entrepreneurs who strayed away from their specialty.
 As a result, they spend too many hours doing work they don’t truly enjoy.
 When you dilute your focus, and do things you don’t savor, this turns your business into a grind.

 Since it’s your business, you choose what you want to do and who you want to serve.
 Set a boundary that allows you to cherry pick your clients.
 Expect to say “no” to non-ideal clients or turn down work that’s outside of your area.

 Stay in Your Lane

 Sticking to your specialty saves you from difficult decisions later on when you realize that you’re spending too much time doing work you don’t like or wondering how to fire non-ideal clients.

 A million businesses exist that offer one-size-fits-all solutions.
 Don’t follow the masses.
 Enjoy the rewards of a highly specialized niche business.
 At the end of the day, the trust and respect you gain is well worth it.

 Developing a business niche is easier said than done.
 Follow these recommendations for a business to be successful, and grow while keeping your passion alive.
 Are you tired of doing work for free because you don’t know how to charge for it?
 Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE GIFT and discover how to create value based pricing.
+Right NOW claim your FREE RESOURCE and discover how to create value based pricing.